Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 30.10.14  Fixed behaviour of source -object with syntaxhighlight extension: convert existing "old" <syntaxhighlight> tag on page (code by Wingsofcourage) or keyed in <syntaxhighlight> tag in dialog special.js to <source> tag; with code samples keep indents created by spaces (fckSPACE); convert html tags to text and vice versa when editing code samples (dialog special.js).

 - 21.10.14  Modified test of compatible browser string for IE (code provided by interjinn).

 - 20.10.14  Fixed handling of external link in case it has format [//www.xx.yy].